Logan Hicks: Background

 In 2008 Hicks was one of two artists selected by Banksy to represent the United States in the Cans Festival in London.

 In 2010 he was selected to paint at Wynwood Walls In Miami by real estate visionary Tony Goldman.

-In 2016 he paint a mural at the home of the Miami Dolphins - Hard Rock Stadium.
+In 2016 he painted a mural at the home of the Miami Dolphins - Hard Rock Stadium.

+In 2023, he painted a mural in Paris, in the corridor linking Auber station and Opéra station.

 Artwork

 Called a painter with a photographer's eye, Hicks’ work has largely focused on the perception of the environment, at times humanizing its architectural angles and structures, and at others using its vastness to explore self identity.
 With an old masters approach to lighting, Hicks sculpts ordinary architectural scenes into deeply metaphorical and contemplative imagery through stenciled aerosol.

 Over the years, Hicks has developed his impeccable photorealistic style using stencils, sometimes using up to 15 layers of stencil to achieve this precision.
 Working from his own photographs, subjects are translated to multiple layers of stencils, brought to bold dimensionality by blending colors through aerosol.